datalad/datalad-registry/README.md

 Here are steps for setting up a development environment either 1) using a virtual environment for everything but the celery broker or 2) using containers for both the Flask and Celery components.
+Note that these steps are not required to execute the pytest-based test suite.

 #### Virtual environment with container for Celery broker